I-am-Erk/CDDA-Tilesets/doc/installation.md

 # Installation

+You can select a different tileset than the one included with the game.
+You have two options: stable or latest.
+The stable version is tested and reliable, while the latest version is updated frequently and may have new features or bug fixes.

 ## Stable

 The easiest way to download the tileset would be from the latest release.
 It is a stable tileset build which you can safely put into the game and run.